 (2) The parent/legal guardian/caregiver is intellectually able/capable and has adequate knowledge to fulfill caregiving duties.
 This refers to information and personal knowledge that is specific to caregiving that is associated with protection.

-1. People who know enough about child development to keep kids safe.
+- (a) Examples may include: - 1.
+People who know enough about child development to keep kids safe.

 safe.